tc39/proposal-type-annotations/README.md

 JavaScript, and thus are not relevant to this proposal.

 But these languages could theoretically use this proposal to tack _their type system_ on JavaScript.

+### What about `.d.ts` files and "libdef" files?

+`.d.ts` and "libdef" files are used by TypeScript and Flow respectively, as a kind of "header" file that describes the signature of a package.
+This proposal can safely ignore them as it does not need to interpret the semantics of the type information inside them.
+Of couse, TypeScript and Flow can continue reading and interpreting these files as they have done in the past.

 ## Prior Art